phocean/TopIcons-plus/README.md

 ![Screenshot](https://raw.githubusercontent.com/phocean/TopIcons/master/screenshot.png)

 An alternative to GNOME Shell's Legacy Tray, making use of the top panel.

-Icons have adjusted padding and configurable appearance, in order to suit your theme better.
-By default the extension has custom opacity and saturation settings applied.
+I had a few issues with the original TopIcons extension: it froze when changing the screen geometry, like enable an external monitor.
+Also, I found a few forks like TopTray with some good ideas, like settings for icon size and colors.
+So I simply merged them all in a better extension.

 ## Installation